siouan/frontend-gradle-plugin/README.md

     checkScript = 'run check'

     // [OPTIONAL] Script called to publish the frontend.
 Default value is <null>.
 This property is
     // used by the 'publishFrontend' task.
-Apart from direct execution, the task is also executed
+Apart from direct execution, if the 'maven-publish'
-    // when the 'publish' task in the 'maven-publish' plugin is executed. publishScript = 'run publish'
+    // plugin is applied, the task is also executed when the 'publish' task is executed. publishScript = 'run publish'

-    // GENERAL SETTINGS
+    ////// GENERAL SETTINGS //////
     // [OPTIONAL] Location of the directory containing the 'package.json' file.
 By default, this
     // file is considered to be located in the project's directory, at the same level than this
     // 'build.gradle[.kts]' file.
 If the 'package.json' file is located in another directory, it is